theapsgroup/steampipe-plugin-clickup/docs/tables/clickup_folderless_list.md

 However you **MUST** specify a `space_id` in the WHERE or JOIN clause.

+> Note: by default `archived` items won't be returned, to return archived items only set `archived = true` in the where clause.

 ## Examples

 ### List lists for a space that are not associated with a folder.